 Application for Educational Benefits

-The 2018-19 Online Application for Educational Benefits will be available in early August from a new software provider: https://paypams.com/onlineapp
+The Online Application for Educational Benefits is available each year in early August.

-- By completing the application, students may receive free meals, free or discounted fees for transportation, athletic, academic, and extracurricular programs.
+- By completing the application, students may receive free meals, free or reduced fees for transportation, athletic, academic, and extracurricular activities.
 Households may receive free or discounted fees from cable and internet providers.
 School districts may receive additional state and federal funding.